learn-co-curriculum/react-hooks-event-handling/README.md

 ## Overview

 In this lesson, we'll cover the event system in React.
+We'll learn how to attach event listeners to specific elements,

 ## Objectives